 50th Anniversary CelebrationSeptember 18, 2015

 On September 18, 2015 the Bradford House Historical Association celebrated 50 years as a Museum!
 Board members, politicians, reporters, volunteers and community members came together to celebrate this momentous occasion.

 Reverend Doctor Nathaniel Roe opened the Dedication with a prayer.
-Then Mr. Tripp Kline, a Bradford House Board member, spoke briefly about the event and welcomed all the dignitaries.
+Then Mr. Tripp Kline, a Bradford House Museum Board member, spoke briefly about the event and welcomed all the dignitaries.
 Mayor Brenda Davis read a Proclamation from the City of Washington and Senator Camera Bartolotta’s office presented the Museum with a certificate.
-The ceremony continued with Rachel Gladden, Bradford House Board 1st Vice President.
+The ceremony continued with Rachel Gladden, Bradford House Museum Board 1st Vice President.
 As the longest standing board member, Mrs. Gladden spoke about the history of the house and her love for the house.
 Clayton Kilgore, Washington County Historical Society Executive Director, did a memorial for Dr. Thomas Hart, David Sorice and Dave Gove.

-At the end of the presentations, all in attendance were invited to the front of the Bradford House for a photo to re-created the 1965 Dedication photo.
+At the end of the presentations, all in attendance were invited to the front of the Bradford House Museum for a photo to re-created the 1965 Dedication photo.